thelinked/EarlyProjects/readme.md

 About
 -------
 We all have to start learning somewhere.
-These projects were the first substantial programming projects I ever made.
+These projects were my first substantial programming projects.
 They are both written in C++ and use SDL.
-Everything here can be considered to me under the Apache License Version 2.0.
+Everything here can be considered to be under the Apache License Version 2.0.

 Building